rrees/highlights-of-clojure-exchange/README.md

 One of the key things that makes Clojure special is its use of efficient immutable structures, these have been implemented in other languages since.
 Philip Potter's talk [The Persistent Data Structure Menegerie](https://skillsmatter.com/skillscasts/3743-the-persistent-data-structure-menagerie) goes through the data structures in Clojure and how they use structure sharing to be efficient.

+Clojure's support of multi-core concurrency is also a key feature of the language, Tommy Hall's talk [You came for the concurrency right?](https://skillsmatter.com/skillscasts/4935-you-came-for-the-concurrency-right) provides an introduction to the ways that Clojure leverages functions and immutable data to deliver concurrency but also uses it as a platform to discuss the nature of concurrency and parallelism in general.